MarioniLab/sagenet/README.rst

 	sg_obj.save_model_as_folder('models/seqFISH_ref')

-- A concensus scoring of spatially informativity of each gene
+- A consensus scoring of spatially informativity of each gene

 ::